Witnessing Birds

-My pictures from that era floated shadowy figures of mythic gods, poems, and glyphic words like the Afghani for “brotherly love,” in life-sized compositions.
+During that era I made pictures that combined shadowy figures of mythic gods, snippets from poems and glyphic words such as Afghani for “brotherly love”that float in life-sized fields.

-And just like in downtown NYC in 2001, Pasadena’s skies snowed small pieces of ash down on us.
+And just as then in downtown NYC, LA skies rained down small pieces of ash upon us.

 Large Pastels